Guard Critical Products and Processes

 Part 5: Software

-Ultimately you have to retrieve the data from the data recorder somehow, so do you plan to bring the logger to a computer to download data, or would you like to handle it remotely?
-Data logger software handles data display, configuration/setup, alarming, and more.
-Data recorder software might come included with the logger or cost extra depending on the manufacturer and model.
-Just as with PC software, some interfaces are more user-friendly than others, so if you’re new to data logging or your staff is required to work with the software, be sure to ask your distributor about it first.
+Ultimately you have to retrieve the data from the monitoring system and then based on the application you may choose to chart it, create a report or simply archive the data in case you need it at some point in the future.
+Typically, the monitoring system is supplied with software that handles data display, configuration/setup, alarming, and more.
+In some cases, the software might come included with the monitoring system or cost extra depending on the manufacturer and model.
+The latest generation of devices offers web-based software packages which only require a standard web browser such as Edge or Chrome for configuration and data retrieval.
+Just as with PC software, some interfaces are more user-friendly than others, so if you’re new to data logging or your staff is required to work with the software, be sure to ask your vendor about the following features/capabilities:

 - Charting—Useful for identifying and displaying data trends such as temperature profiles or spikes.
 Many software packages also generate and print reports.